afdesk/trivy-gitlab/README.md

 ```

 Specific variables for the container scanner:
 - TS_IMAGE - name of the image to scan.
-If not specified, the image name is resolved according to the [following rules](https://docs.gitlab.com/ee/development/integrations/secure.html#container-scanning).